 When Mitchell and Mallory started at Western High School in Auburn, the emphasis on volunteering continued.

-“We had to have 12 hours of community service to graduate from Western High School,” says Mitchell, but “I certainly had more than 12 and as a result of that, I just really fell in love with trying to help other people in the community.
+“We had to have 12 hours of community service to graduate from Western High School,” said Mitchell, but “I certainly had more than 12 and as a result of that, I just really fell in love with trying to help other people in the community.
 When I was 15, I was the youngest member of the United Way of Bay County Board of Directors.”

-“There are a plethora of opportunities here,” she says.
+“There are a plethora of opportunities here,” she said.
 “I chose SVSU because it has one of the lowest tuitions in the state of Michigan.
 That was really important for me as a first-generation college student because I didn’t want to have student loan debt for the rest of my life.”

-“I think my love of volunteerism and seeing the changes in Bay City stems from there,” says Mallory.
+“I think my love of volunteerism and seeing the changes in Bay City stems from there,” said Mallory.
 “That has really allowed both Mitchell and I to feel a sense of pride and accomplishment in this community.”